Developer docs

 Client notes worth knowing

-• Tested locally in GitHub Copilot CLI and Claude Code.
+• Tested locally in GitHub Copilot CLI and Claude Code and Cline.

 • Copilot CLI tool allowlists flatten to names like emblemai-getCoinglassCDRIIndex.